-The Otsuka group carries out risk management under the supervision of top management based on the recognition that pursuing management efficiency and controlling the risks inherent in its business activities is key if it is to enhance corporate value.
+The Otsuka group carries out risk management under the supervision of top management based on the recognition that pursuing management efficiency and controlling the risks inherent in business activities is important to enhancing corporate value.

-In establishing a risk management system for the Otsuka group, we have put in place Risk Management Policy and set up Risk Management Committee comprising director in charge of administration, President and Representative Director (as chair), and others.
-Leveraging the controls put in place by each risk management department, Risk Management Committee assesses and comprehensively manages the risks that jeopardize the enhancement of the group’s sustained corporate value.
+In establishing a risk management system for the Otsuka group, we have put in place the Risk Management Policy and set up a Risk Management Committee.
+The committee comprises the President and Representative Director as the chair, the director in charge of administration as the vice chair, as well as the information disclosure officer and the internal control officer.
+Leveraging the controls operated by each risk management department, the Risk Management Committee assesses and comprehensively manages risks that could jeopardize the sustainable enhancement of group value.

-We individually assess risks in each of our businesses.
-The risk management officer performs analyses and evaluation, formulates and executes action plans with the aim of meeting objectives and targets for the organization, and periodically implements employee training with reference to events that could pose a risk within the organization.
-Training related to topics such as corruption prevention and the protection of human rights based on the Otsuka Group Global Code of Business Ethics is also part of this approach.
-We also regularly hold drills to prepare for unexpected contingencies like disasters.
+The Otsuka group individually assesses risks in each of its businesses.
+Risk management officers are responsible for analyzing and evaluating risk, and formulating and executing action plans so that each organization can meet its objectives and targets.
+We also periodically implement employee training with reference to events that could pose a risk within the organization.
+Training related to topics such as corruption prevention and the protection of human rights based on the Otsuka Group Global Code of Business Ethics is another part of this approach.
+Furthermore, we regularly hold drills to prepare for unexpected events such as disasters.

 Business Continuity Planning and Management

 The Otsuka group has business continuity plans (BCPs) in place to ensure that the group continues to operate as effectively as possible in order to maintain the stable supply of products, even when large-scale earthquakes and disasters strike.